Career Timeline of Nick Suzuki: Major Achievements and Milestones

 How Nick Suzuki built a successful career.
 Explore key moments that defined the journey.

-2015: Won gold medal at 2015 Canada Winter Games
+2015: Member of Team Ontario at the 2015 Canada Winter Games

-2016: Participated in 2016 Ivan Hlinka Memorial Cup
+2016: Named to Canadian national under-18 team roster for the 2016 Ivan Hlinka Memorial Cup

-June 2017: Drafted by Vegas Golden Knights
+June 2017: Selected by Vegas Golden Knights

-In June 2017, Nick Suzuki was selected in the first round, 13th overall, of the NHL entry draft by the Vegas Golden Knights.
+In June 2017, the Vegas Golden Knights of the National Hockey League (NHL) selected Suzuki in the first round, 13th overall, of that year's NHL entry draft.

 2017: Drafted by Vegas Golden Knights